01

 Validates machine-discovery signals via RFC 8288-style Link relations.

-Tests whether `Accept: text/markdown` returns agent-friendly markdown responses.
+Tests whether Accept: text/markdown returns agent-friendly markdown responses.

 Looks for explicit AI-crawler handling or safe wildcard policy coverage.

-Checks explicit content-use preferences for training/search/input scenarios.
+Checks explicit content-use preferences for training, search, and AI-input scenarios.

 When agents fail to parse content correctly, use scan evidence to isolate root causes quickly.

 The site content and prompts are written specifically for AI-agent interoperability work.
 We do not use spun text, filler templates, or syndicated policy blocks as primary content.
+AgentScan evaluates public HTTP behavior only and produces guidance, not legal advice.